What is an apprenticeship?

 An apprenticeship is a job that is completed alongside training.
 It allows people to earn while they learn and receive a recognised qualification to develop their future career.

-Any resident living in England, who is over the age of 16 and not in full-time education is eligible for an apprentice.
+Any resident living in England, who is over the age of 16 and not in full-time education is eligible for an apprenticeship.

 Depending on your business, most apprenticeships will: